ONYA Grant Application

 $2500 Seeking Common Ground/Herb Haven – Herb Haven Consignment and Vocational Skills –We seek to expand program hours to create a consignment business where participants and artisans in the community can consign their wares for sale through Herb Haven providing hands on vocational skills training.
 HH needs start up fund to be open 5 days per week, to expand our production of handcraft items and to run the consignment business.

 $2000 - Family Counseling Service of the Finger Lakes- A six week course designed to provide basic financial, safety and life-skills enrichment for survivors of domestic violence who are beyond the immediate crisis of being in a battering relationship.

 $5000 - Canandaigua Salvation Army – The Phoenix Program is an after-school and summer camp program that provides a safe environment for girls in order to help them academically and socially.
 Also, includes family support, social development skills, and personal skills.

 $3500 - Center for Dispute Settlement – Volunteer and staff facilitate reentry circles with woman incarcerated in the Ontario County Jail.
-Empower women to make self-directed plans for leaving jail.
-Encouraged to take responsibility for harm they have caused others and to make amends.
+They empower women to make self-directed plans for leaving jail, and encouraged to take responsibility for the harm they have caused others and to make amends.

 $5000 - Seeking Common Ground/ Herb Haven- the creation of an awareness-raising book with meaningful stories and wisdom by local women healing from crisis, also for use as a fundraiser and the resulting curricula will continue to teach writing, communication, and layout skills as part of the journey to self-sufficiency, provide an anthology of personal stories, natural health alternatives.